edgio-docs/edgio-docs/src/pages/guides/performance/getting_started.md

   A backend identifies a domain or IP address to which {{ PRODUCT }} may proxy requests.
 In this case, the `origin` backend was defined when you initialized this property using the `edgio init` command.
 <br />

-  Add, modify, and remove backends by editing the [`{{ CONFIG_FILE }}` file](/guides/basics/edgio_config).
+  Add, modify, and remove backends by editing the [{{ CONFIG_FILE }} file](/guides/basics/edgio_config).

 </Callout>

-## Defining a Route {/*defining-a-route*/}
+## Routes {/*routes*/}

-Define a route by first identifying a set of requests through any combination of URL path, HTTP method, cookies, request headers, and query string parameters.
+A route identifies a set of requests through any combination of URL path, HTTP method, cookies, request headers, and query string parameters.
 The following routes show various ways for identifying requests.

 -   Match all requests: